irvinlim/acf-recaptcha/README.md

 ### Using the `recaptcha` flag

-Alternatively, you can use the `recaptcha` flag in both forms and field groups as follows:
+Alternatively, you can use the `recaptcha` flag in both forms and field groups.
+As long as a form contains the flag or contains a field group with the flag, the whole form will be considered to have the flag.

 #### With `acf_form()`